-The Water Conservation Activities Fund - Zone A: Environmental related activities are to be charged 100% to the Water Conservation Activities Fund when they have a District-wide benefit.
+The Water Conservation Activities Fund - Zone A: Environmental compliance activities are to be charged 100% to the Water Conservation Activities Fund when they have a District-wide benefit.
 For example, the Santa Felicia Project benefits the entire District.
-The District's efforts to comply with the ESA (section 7) and other environmental mandates for the project are necessary to ensure that the District is able to continue its operations at the facility to deliver water downstream for water conservation purposes.
+The District's efforts to comply with the ESA and other environmental regulatory requirements for the project are necessary to ensure that the District is able to continue its operations at the facility to deliver water downstream for water conservation purposes.
 Therefore, all expenses associated with Santa Felicia Dam environmental compliance are charged to the Water Conservation Activities Fund, including legal costs.
-All other environmental activities with similar District-wide benefits are to be charged entirely to the Water Conservation Activities Fund, including, but not limited to activities involving the Piru Diversion, Piru Groundwater Recharge facility, and Saticoy Groundwater Recharge facility (Saticoy, Noble, Rose, and Ferro basins).
-Work being conducted on the habitat conservation plan (HCP) in support of operations and maintenance of the Saticoy Groundwater Recharge facility below the Freeman Diversion falls into this category as well and will be charged 100% to the Water In addition, all environmental compliance activities Conservation Activities Fund. associated with undertaking physical improvements and modification to facilities covered here are also charged 100% to the Water Conservation Activities Fund under the specific Capital Improvement Project.
+All other environmental compliance activities with similar District-wide benefits are to be charged entirely to the Water Conservation Activities Fund, including, but not limited to activities involving the Piru Groundwater Recharge facility, and Saticoy Groundwater Recharge facility (Saticoy, Noble, Rose, and Ferro basins).
+In addition, all environmental compliance activities associated with undertaking physical improvements and modification to facilities covered here are also charged 100% to the Water Conservation Activities Fund under the specific Capital Improvement Project.

-Environmental program administrative activities such as, but not limited to, travel, training, office supplies and equipment, office lease, utilities, Board and Environmental Committee activities, fuel and vehicles and related costs are to be charged entirely to the Water Conservation Activities Fund.
+Environmental program administrative activities such as, but not limited to, travel, training, office supplies and equipment, office lease, utilities, Board of Directors activities, fuel and vehicles and related costs are to be charged entirely to the Water Conservation Activities Fund.

-Freeman Fund - Zone B: Activities that have been determined to primarily benefit customers downstream of the Freeman Diversion (Zone B) are to be charged to the Freeman Fund.
-The primary environmental activities that fall into this category are those associated with the actual physical operation and maintenance of the Freeman Diversion (from the diversion structure to the desilting basin).
-Currently, most of these activities are focused on efforts to minimize effects of the facility on the migration and passage of steelhead from the estuary to above the Freeman Diversion.
-Specific activities include monitoring bypass flows, operating the fish ladder and trap, and ensuring that the facility is maintained as needed for steelhead.
-A subset of activities being undertaken for the HCP is also associated with the physical operation and maintenance of the Freeman Diversion, including the design and implementation of a new fish passage facility.
-The District is currently undertaking these activities to help ensure compliance with the ESA.
-These and any future environmental compliance activities associated with the physical operations and maintenance of the Freeman Diversion, including legal fees associated with the Freeman activities identified above, are charged 100% to the Freeman Fund.
-In addition, all environmental compliance activities associated with undertaking physical improvements and modification to the Freeman Diversion are also charged 100% to the Freeman Fund under the specific Capital Improvement Project.
+Freeman Fund - Zone B: Activities that are primarily associated with the Freeman Diversion facility are to be charged to the Freeman Fund.
+The primary environmental activities that fall into this category are those associated with the actual physical operation and maintenance of the Freeman Diversion.
+Currently, most of these activities are focused on efforts to minimize effects of the facility on migration and passage of steelhead.
+Specific activities include monitoring bypass flows, operating the fish ladder and associated monitoring equipment, and ensuring that the fisheries related components of the facility are maintained in operational condition.
+The activities being undertaken for the HCP include design and implementation of a new fish passage facility.
+These and any future environmental compliance activities associated with the physical operations and maintenance, and physical improvements and modification to the Freeman Diversion, which are also charged 100% to the Freeman Fund under the specific Capital Improvement Project.